lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 serialization of the request object may fail, and in this case the Nginx module will serialize a null pointer.

-Let's compile this.
-For this we need a directory where Nginx sources were compiled.
+Let's compile the C code.
+For this we need a directory where Nginx sources were sometime compiled.
 Let's refer to it in an environment variable *NGX_HOME*.

 ``` {.shelloutput hl="vim" vars="PhBlockRole=output"}
 ||| NGX_HOME=/path/to/nginx_sources